dreamRs/datamods/README.md

 ### import-googlesheets

-Just paste the link to to a googlesheets file and it will be read
+Just paste the link to to a googlesheets file and it will be read.

+#### Final Notes :

+ - Please find example apps of each of the modules in the `/examples` folder.
+ - For a detailed description, please see the vignette.
+ - Read more about shiny modules [here](https://shiny.rstudio.com/articles/modules.html)